St Paul's Anglican Church, Ipswich: Heritage listing

-St Pauls Anglican Church and Rectory was listed on the Queensland Heritage Register on 21 October 1992 having satisfied the following criteria.
+St Paul's Anglican Church and Rectory was listed on the Queensland Heritage Register on 21 October 1992 having satisfied the following criteria.

 The place is important in demonstrating the evolution or pattern of Queensland's history.

 The place demonstrates the pattern of Queensland's history, exemplifying the buoyant mood of pre-Separation Ipswich and the aspirations of its citizens to construct community buildings worthy of its perceived importance.

 The place demonstrates rare, uncommon or endangered aspects of Queensland's cultural heritage.

 Completed in 1859, it is a rare example of a church built prior to Separation and is the oldest Anglican Church in Queensland; it contains the oldest pipe organ in Queensland.

 The place is important because of its aesthetic significance.

 The main church is a fine revival Gothic building constructed over a long period from 1855 to 1929.
 With its central city setting and landscaped grounds including a fine limestone wall and terraces, it is a major landmark in Ipswich.

 The place has a strong or special association with a particular community or cultural group for social, cultural or spiritual reasons.

 The church has been closely associated with the spiritual and social life of the Ipswich community since the 1850s.

 The place has a special association with the life or work of a particular person, group or organisation of importance in Queensland's history.

 It is closely associated with two important Queensland architects F.D.G.
 Stanley and G.B.Gill and also with Edmund Blacket and William Wakeling.

 It is associated with the life and work of Anglican Church martyr Mavis Parkinson, a medical missionary who was killed in New Guinea during World War II.
 The rectory is a finely detailed example of a late Victorian residence and is a good example of the domestic work of G.B.
 Gill.